OngMinXian/NUSPlanner/README.md

   - Login page
   - Sign-up page
   - Forget password page

 2. Dashboard page (Landing page upon login)
   - Descriptive statistics for the following 3 segments:
     - Productivity
       - Productive hours, to be expressed as a percentage in a progress bar and a trend in a line graph
+    - Wellness
+      - Overall mood of each day to be rated and given an average score over a period of time
+    - Summary
+      - Pie chart for user to get a breakdown of the duration that they devote to each category (academics/work/extracurriculars) per week/month/year